top of page

 Next, let’s discuss the two primary hormones found in each phase and how their levels fluctuate.

-nutrition counseling dietician weight loss grande prairie meal prep grande prairie weight loss clinics edmonton online nutrition coach
+nutrition counseling dietitian weight loss grande prairie meal prep grande prairie weight loss clinics edmonton online nutrition coach

 Hormonal Changes During The Different Phases Of Menstruation

-The two key hormones that fluctuate during the menstrual cycle are estrogen and progesterone.
+The two key hormones that fluctuate during the menstrual cycle are:

 Let’s briefly discuss each before moving on to how they rise and fall during each menstruation phase.